 - Count your chicks.
 This is the time to count each variety as best you can, distinguishing them by color and markings (they won't have patterns quite like adults, but you can get a general idea).
 Forget about sexing them at this point.
 Just make sure that everything you ordered is there.

 08 of 11

-Once everyone's out of the box, sit back and watch the chicks behavior for a while.
+Once they are out of the box, sit back and watch the chicks behavior for a while.
 There is entertainment value to this as well as information to be learned.
 When the chicks first arrive, they should all find the water and the feed within an hour or two.
 If you see a baby chick wandering around lost and peeping loudly, it's either cold or is having trouble finding water or feed.
 If it's outside the circle of warmth cast by the heat lamp, you can gently usher it back underneath.

 You can also try to catch the wayward chick and dip its beak in the water again, or put some food on a small piece of cardboard.
 If the chick begins feeding and tapping its beak on the cardboard, it will attract more of them, and soon there will be a feeding frenzy.
 This is a good technique if you have any worries about chicks eating enough.